St Lawrence

 Homework:

 Spellings – the children will be taught a new spelling rule each week which we will practise daily in class using a variety of activities to help them to retain the pattern.
 They will have a test the following Monday.
-Please help your child by practising their spellings at home with them and they have a log on for spelling shed to practise online.
+Please help your child by practising their spellings at home with them; they will be stuck into their homework diary on the ‘Spellings’ page.

-English and SPAG– will be to be set weekly for all children.
+English Task – will be to be set weekly for all children.
 They will receive their printed homework sheet in their homework exercise book.
 These will be provided at a level that is both accessible and challenging to each individual child.
+They can also access tasks via spag.com.
+They should have their login for this but please request a new one if not.

-Mathletics and Time Tables Rock Stars – these will be set every week.
+Mathletics and Time Tables Rock Stars – these will be set to reinforce the learning the children are doing in class and are tailored to the individual child’s needs.
 (Just to remind you, the children will be doing the DfE Multiplication Tables Check in June.)

 Reading – reading for pleasure is one of the most important things a child can do.
-Please listen to your child read at home – even if they are a fluent, independent reader – and sign their Reading Records when you read with them, they can also record this themselves.
+Please listen to your child read at home – even if they are a fluent, independent reader – and sign their Homework Diary in the ‘Reading’ section once a week.
 You may also add comments or ask questions here.

 Please look at the list below of recommended books to read with your child.
 Sharing books with them is something you can do regularly to support them in their learning.